 I didn’t go with 34s due to the potential of rubbing and I did not want to deal with any body modification.
 The Ko2s cost me around $1,000 after tax and warranty from Discount Tires.

 On-Road and Off-Road Review

 The 285s were definitely a bigger tire and you can feel it both on-road and off-road.
 The tire weighs in at 58 pounds each and you will immediately see power loss from the line.
 There is also a big drop in MPG with bigger tires.
 I am running stock rims, sliders, and skids and my MPG is around 14.8 on average.

 The larger all-terrain tires definitely gave the truck a more rugged look as opposed to the stock tires.
 In my opinion, Toyota should have included all-terrain tires for all of their off-road packaged vehicles.
 They do include options on some 4Runners with the Nittos but not all of them.
 All-Terrain tires should be standard on all off-road, or Pro models of the 4Runner.

 The first place off-road I took to test the tires were Bitter Springs trail near Northern Las Vegas.
 It is a 30-mile trail with a trail rating of around 2.
 The larger tires mixed with my Icon shocks handled the roads effortlessly while aired down to 17 psi.

-Here is a picture of South Callville Bay trail:
+Here is a picture of the South Callville Bay Trail

 I am definitely glad I went with the larger size tires due to the increase in the surface area it provides during off-roading.
 The road noise was minimal and not noticeable.
 My only issue was the power loss and gas mileage, but that is to be expected with the increase in weight and negligible when wheeling.